Weight Loss Surgery Revision

 Lap Band Revision Surgery

 There are a number of reasons why a Lap Band patient might need a revision surgery including lack of weight loss, weight gain or a Lap Band not staying in place.
-The reason for Lap Band revisions can range from minor to severe, but with our team of experienced surgeons we will create a custom weight loss program that is best suited to your individual goals.
+The reason for Lap Band revisions can range from minor to severe, but our team of experienced surgeons will create a custom weight loss program that is best suited to your individual goals.

 How Does Lap Band Revision Work?